Best Museums in London For Kids

 Clink Prison Museum Kids

-If you’re in London and fancy history, education, or gore then the Clink Prison Museum is a must.
-The museum has been on site since it was built back in 1100 AD as England’s oldest prison with some of its original cells still intact to this day.
+If you’re in London and enjoy history, education, or gore then the Clink Prison Museum is a must.
+The museum has been on site since it was built in 1100 AD as England’s oldest prison with some of its original cells still intact today.

-It also gives detailed insight into what life would have been like for prisoners including their diet and horrendous conditions.
+The Clink Prison Museum also gives detailed insight into what life would have been like for prisoners including their diet and horrendous conditions.
+It’s on The South Bank, not far from Borough Market.

 If you want an interesting look at how criminals were treated by society before our modern era then take a visit to the Clink Prison Museum where you can learn all about English criminal justice both past and present through exhibitions depicting every aspect of incarceration such as punishment and torture devices used during interrogation and as punishment.